Welgesheim: Coat of arms

 The municipality's arms might be described thus: Or an arrow sable palewise, in chief sinister a crown azure with merlons fleuretty.

 Culture and sightseeing

 Music

 Besides the musical group Alle-für-Alle, there are also a few very good guitarists.

 Buildings

-Welgesheim has three Heiligenhäuschen (small, chapellike wayside buildings each consecrated to a saint), a monument, an Evangelical church and a Catholic church.
+Welgesheim has three Heiligenhäuschen (small, chapel-like wayside buildings each consecrated to a saint), a monument, an Evangelical church and a Catholic church.

 Sport

 Besides table tennis, gymnastics, badminton and dancing, there are in Welgesheim team handball players who mostly play in Zotzenheim/St. Johann/Sprendlingen.
 The Schneider family, above all, turns out many talented team handball players.